thomasmueller/bau-lang/README.md

     fun Square area() int
         return length * length

-    s : new(Square)
+    s : Square()

+A constructor function is added automatically for each type.
+The arguments of this function are the non-nullable fields.

+`int` and other lowercase types are copied when assigned;
+Types that start with uppercase are referenced.

 If a type has a `close` function, then it is called before the memory is freed.
-`int` and other lowercase types are copied when assigned;
-uppercase types are referenced.

 ### Types